The LuViRA Dataset: Synchronized Vision, Radio, and Audio Sensors for Indoor Localization: Introduction

 \section{Introduction}

-Fully autonomous driving and human-free smart factories are expected to significantly increase life quality \cite{WANG2016158}\cite{9046805}.
-To build an autonomous smart factory, one of the most critical challenges is performing accurate localization and monitoring of autonomous service robots in real-time.
-The most commonly used sensors in robots and indoor environments are cameras, microphones, and radio-frequency (RF) modules.
-Accurately localizing the robots can be achieved using these sensors even when the global navigation satellite system's (GNSS) signal is unavailable.
-These conditions usually occur in indoor environments; e.g. a service robot in a factory needs to localize itself within cm level accuracy to perform tasks such as lifting an object, placing an object, etc.
+Fully autonomous driving and human-free smart factories are expected to significantly improve life quality~\cite{WANG2016158, 9046805}.
+To build an autonomous smart factory, one of the most critical challenges is performing accurate localization and monitoring of autonomous service robots in real-time for such an indoor environment, e.g., a service robot in a factory needs to localize itself within centimeter-level accuracy to perform tasks such as lifting and placing objects.
+To solve this problem, localization algorithms that use multiple sensors to improve accuracy and reliability have developed immensely~\cite{ICRA_multi_sensor, sensor_fusion_wifi, ICRA_sensor, radio_fusion}.
+There are many works that use cameras, radio receivers and transmitters, microphones, and speakers separately to localize objects in indoor environments~\cite{DROID-SLAM, MIMO_loc, zhayida2014automatic}.
+Recent works~\cite{radio-visual, Audio_Visual} indicate that these sensors can be used jointly to complement each other and enhance the overall performance.
+However, to develop, evaluate, and compare algorithms that fuse these sensors, a public dataset that includes simultaneous and synchronized sensor readings from each sensor in the same environment is required.

-In recent years, localization algorithms using different sensors such as cameras, RF modules, and microphones have developed immensely.
-In vision-based localization, algorithms such as ORB-SLAM3\cite{ORB-SLAM3} and DROID-SLAM\cite{DROID-SLAM} have reached centimeter-level accuracy by both localizing the sensor and mapping the environment.
-In radio-based localization, multiple-input and multiple-output (MIMO) antenna arrays are used to localize radio transmitters with high accuracy \cite{MIMO_loc}.
-Audio-based localization has also become popular in recent years, enabling both the sound source and microphone localization down to centimeter-level accuracy \cite{zhayida2014automatic}\cite{larsson2021fast}.
-Yet, all of these algorithms also require high computing capability, power consumption, and/or large training datasets.

-Vision, radio, and audio-based localization have their own advantages and disadvantages in terms of accuracy, reliability, complexity, and timing performance.
-For example, vision-based localization algorithms can achieve very high accuracy in real-time while they cannot operate in a dark scenario.
-Radio and audio based localization algorithms are not affected by the lack of light in the room.
-On the other hand, if the audio noise level of the room is very high, audio-based localization techniques are neither accurate nor reliable.
-By combining information from these sensors, each system’s disadvantage can be counteracted by the advantages of the others.
-This can lead to reduced power consumption, high reliability, increased accuracy, and higher confidence in the estimated locations.
-However, to develop and evaluate algorithms that fuse data from these sensors, a dataset that includes sensor readings from each sensor is required.